Tony118g/doctor-diary/README.md

 5. Change the current working directory to the location where you want the cloned directory to be created.
 6. Type "git clone" and paste the URL that was copied from the repository.
 7. Press the "enter" key to create the clone.

+### APIs
+In order for the app to function properly, APIs need to be set up and connected.
+In particular, the following APIs were used for this project:

+* Google Drive API.
+   * This helps with getting credentials to access the files within google drive.
+* Google Sheets API.
+   * This is the API for the google sheets where the data is stored for the program.

+I followed the steps in a video from the [Code Institute](https://codeinstitute.net/global/) Love Sandwiches project on how to set up and connect APIs.
+The link to this video is [here](https://www.youtube.com/watch?v=WTll5p4N7hE).

 ## Credits